-Meredith Malone and Dirk von Lowtzow
+Meredith Malone with contributions by Dirk von Lowtzow

 This catalog accompanies an exhibition of work by this leading international contemporary artist that spans the last decade of her creative production, including a selection of her signature textile “paintings,” architectural sculptures, and outsized stuffed animals.
 The book features an essay by Meredith Malone, associate curator at the Mildred Lane Kemper Art Museum at Washington University in St. Louis, as well as a new installment in a series of scripted “conversations” between Cosima von Bonin and Daffy Duck, written by von Bonin’s longtime collaborator Dirk von Lowtzow, a Berlin-based musician and art critic.

 Hilton Als, Sabine Eckmann and Beate Kemfert with contributions by Hilton Als, David Lasry, and Elizabeth Peyton